ataraxao/drex/Introduction.md

 Because the CWA tournament successfully incentivizes a percentage of highly competent people to voluntarily exit the corporate workforce to pursue the domestic path, it acts as a powerful deflationary pressure on the corporate labor supply.
 As the labor pool shrinks, corporations are forced to compete for the remaining talent, naturally driving up wages across the board.
 The top tier of the market shifts the labor supply, creating a rising tide that lifts the median market.

 ### 3. Asymmetric Risk Profiles and Path Interoperability
-Critics will argue that if someone foregoes the corporate workforce to "train" for the CWA league but fails to secure a top-tier Primary Earner, their downside risk is catastrophic.
+Critics will argue that if someone foregoes the corporate workforce to "train" for the CWA league but fails to secure a top-tier **Funding Partner**, their downside risk is catastrophic.
 This objection ignores the high utilitarian floor of the domestic sphere and severely underestimates the mutually exclusive, catastrophic risks of the alternatives.

 - **The High Utilitarian Floor and Preserved Optionality:** The skills acquired in the domestic pipeline—household logistics, emotional regulation, child-rearing efficiency—have immense intrinsic value that directly improves lived experience.
 Furthermore, **the domestic skillset is non-exclusive**.
 Developing these operational skills does not disqualify a person from concurrently or subsequently participating in the corporate sphere.
 They preserve optionality.
 Participation can also be **hybrid and negotiated** rather than total.
-A Domestic COO may:
+A Partner COO may:
   - split time between the domestic sphere and the Workforce Career sphere (e.g., part-time, seasonal, consulting, or remote work),
   - maintain a personal career track for redundancy, autonomy, or identity,
   - adjust workload and contribution expectations over time as circumstances change (children, relocation, health, or income volatility).